Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

       2023-10-15 17:40:29.197

-# Find MD5 Hash For PID 3939:
+# Find MD5 Hash for pid.3939.sshd.0x7fb4eed88000.dmp:

-First we need to dump the sshd.so file, we can do this by using volatility3 to list the memory mapped ELF files with linux.elfs:
+First we need to dump the memory mapped ELF files with:

-    python3 ~/tools/volatility3/vol.py -q -f memdump.mem linux.elfs | grep 3939
+    python3 ~/tools/volatility3/vol.py -q -f memdump.mem linux.elfs --pid 3939 --dump

+Now all we need it to find the md5 hash:

+    md5sum pid.3939.sshd.0x7fb4eed88000.dmp

+- This gives us:

+      657e355374203d2f5e406f951fc7d5ce

+#  What IP address sshd.so is connecting to:

+We can